DeVonta Smith: 2021 season

-2022
+2022 season

 In Week 3, against the Washington Commanders, Smith had eight catches for a career-high 169 yards and a touchdown in the 24–8 win.
 In Week 16 against the Dallas Cowboys, he had eight receptions for 113 receiving yards and two touchdowns in the 40–34 loss.

 Smith had five games going over the 100-yard mark in the 2022 season.
 Smith finished his second season catching 95 passes for 1,196 yards and seven touchdowns.
 In the Divisional Round against the New York Giants, he had a receiving touchdown in the 38–7 victory.
 In the NFC Championship against the San Francisco 49ers, Smith recorded a one-handed 29-yard reception on fourth down on the Eagles' opening drive.
-The catch was later deemed to be incomplete, but the Eagles were able to get a quick snap off before it could be challenged or reviewed.
-The catch set up the Eagles with first-and-goal, which they were able to score a touchdown on.
+The catch was likely to have been ruled incomplete upon further review, but the Eagles were able to get a quick snap off before it could be challenged.
+The catch set up the Eagles with first-and-goal, on which they were able to score a touchdown.
 The Eagles won the game 31–7.
-In Super Bowl LVII against the Kansas City Chiefs, Smith had seven catches for 100 yards in the 38-35 loss.
+In Super Bowl LVII against the Chiefs, Smith was the game's leading receiver, recording seven catches for 100 yards in the 38–35 loss.
+He was ranked 100th by his fellow players on the NFL Top 100 Players of 2023.

+2023 season

+In Week 2, against the Vikings, Smith had four receptions for 131 yards and a touchdown in the 34–28 victory.
+He had one other game going over the 100-yard mark on the regular season, Week 12 against the Bills.
+He totaled 81 receptions for 1,066 yards and seven touchdowns in 16 games.

+In the Wild Card Round loss to the Buccaneers, Smith had eight receptions for 148 yards in the 32–9 loss.

+2024 season

+On April 15, 2024, Smith signed a three-year, $75 million contract extension with the Eagles.
+In Week 17 against the Cowboys, he had six receptions for 120 yards and two touchdowns in the 41–7 win.
+He finished the 2024 season with 68 receptions for 833 yards and eight touchdowns.

+Smith caught a 46-yard touchdown thrown by game MVP Jalen Hurts during the third quarter of Super Bowl LIX as the Eagles defeated the Kansas City Chiefs 40–22, avenging their Super Bowl LVII loss from two years earlier and earning Smith his first Super Bowl championship.
+Smith also became the first Alabama alumnus to catch a touchdown pass in the Super Bowl, as well as the fifth player ever to win a Super Bowl championship, a college football national championship, and a Heisman Trophy during his career.

+2025 season

+In Week 7, against the Minnesota Vikings, Smith had nine catches for a career-high 183 yards and a touchdown in the 28–22 win.